 Decadent French colonial architecture, riverside, plenty of restaurants and bars, pizza everywhere, happy pizza too (yes, also called marijuana pizza): Kampot is the first touristy destination we ended up visiting during our Cambodian bicycle tour.

-With around 40.000 inhabitants, Kampot is to be considered a medium sized town, even big for Cambodian standards.
-Capital of Kampot province, is mainly famous for its incredibly tasty pepper, a fame well deserved indeed.
+With around 40.000 inhabitants, Kampot is to be considered a medium-sized town, even big for Cambodian standards.
+Capital of Kampot province is mainly famous for its incredibly tasty pepper, fame well deserved indeed.
 It’s a good base to explore the southern coastal area, the historically interesting town of Kep and Bokor National Park.

-Besides eating and drinking and relaxing, there aren’t many things to do in Kampot.
+Besides eating, drinking, and relaxing, there aren’t many things to do in Kampot.
 Tasting local durian is another must, if you can endure the smell, indeed there’s a very cool durian statue in the middle of a roundabout.

 In addition to the already mentioned Bokor Mountains and Kep, there are some caves not far from here, east on the road to Kep, where also the salt fields are to be found.
-One of the caves has a little shrine in it and, though not unmissable, makes for a nice stopover on route to Kep.
+One of the caves has a little shrine in it and, though not unmissable, makes for a nice stopover en route to Kep and its ghost villas.